paulSambolin/MySqlEc2toAuroraMigration/src/ec2/mysqlServer/README.md

 # MySQL server on ec2
-1. MySqlEc2.yml - spins up an ec2 instance with mysql and percona xtra back up installed
+1. MySqlEc2.yml - spins up an ec2 instance with mysql and percona innobackupex up installed
-2. scripts/backup.sh - given database credentials, a database name, and an s3 bucket create a backup of the database and upload to s3
+2. scripts/backup.sh - given database credentials and the name of a database, backup the database
+3. scripts/upload.sh - given an s3 bucket and a prefix, upload the contents of the backup directory to s3
-3. scripts/prepare.sh - prepare the backup for restoration (local only, not needed for restoration to aurora)
+4. scripts/prepare.sh - given the directory of a backup, prepare the backup for restoration (not needed for restoration to aurora)
-4. scripts/connect.sh - connect to a remote mysql database using the mysql cli
+5. scripts/connect.sh - given database credentials, the name of a database, and the hostname of the host, connect to a remote mysql database using the mysql cli
-3. DummyTablesAndData.sql - SQL script to populate the database with tables and data
+6. scripts/DummyTablesAndData.sql - SQL script to populate the database with tables and data

+## General connections
-### Connect to remote instances
+### Connect to remote ec2 instances
-- Connect to ec2 instance
+- Connect to remote ec2 instance
 `ssh -i MySqlServerKeyPair.pem ec2-user@52.87.93.24`

+### Connect to remote mysql db
+- Connect to remote mysql db
+`./connect -h 52.87.93.24`

-### Create Backup
+## Create Backup
 - Create the backup
 `sudo /tmp/backup.sh`

 - Record the lsn's from the output of the backup script `xtrabackup: Transaction log of lsn (<LSN>) to (<LSN>) was copied.`

+## Restore to Aurora
+### Upload to s3
+- Start the parallel multipart upload
+`sudo /tmp/upload.sh`

+### Restore from s3
+- Restore from s3
+`sudo /tmp/restore-from-s3.sh`

+## Restore back to ec2
 ### Prepare Backup
-- Prepare the backup for restoration
+- Prepare the backup for restoration (must be ssh'd in) `sudo /tmp/prepare.sh`
-`sudo /tmp/prepare.sh`

 - Record the lsn from the output of the prepare script